pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 ### 3. "Invalid samlResponse or relayState from identity provider"

 You have attempted to login via your IdP (IdP Initiated Login) which is not supported.

+### 4. I've added an identity provider and see duplicate users

+Users are identified uniquely by their identity provider.
+This means that a user that previously logged into Pactflow via username/password with the email "joe@pactflow.io" who then authenticates via Github, will be treated as a separate user with separate permissions.

+You can discriminate between the users based on the "identity provider" column in our Users UI screen.
+To reduce the number of users in your account, you can disable any users that no longer login via a particular IDP.